Carved stone balls: Archaeological context

 Many of the balls have not had their discovery site recorded and most are found as a result of agricultural activity.
 Five were found at the Neolithic settlement of Skara Brae and one at the Dunadd hillfort.
 The distribution of the balls is similar to that of mace-heads, which were both weapons and prestige objects used in ceremonial situations.
 The lack of context is likely to distort the interpretation.
 Random finds are only likely to have been picked up and entered a collection if they were aesthetically appealing.
 Damaged and plain balls were less likely to find a market than decorated examples so some more decorated examples might be fraudulent.

 Balls of plain sandstone with the facets from shaping still clearly visible were found at Traprain Law in East Lothian.
 A significant number have already been found here and are known from other southern Scottish Iron Age sites.
 They may date from the fourth to third centuries BC.
 These balls are not ornamented and do not have knobs.

 In 2013, archaeologists discovered a carved stone ball at Ness of Brodgar, a rare find of such an object in situ in "a modern archaeological context".
 Early, undecorated, polished stone balls have also been found 'in-situ' inside a 5,500 year-old tomb at Tresness on Orkney by Professor Vicki Cummings.

 Physical characteristics

 Materials

-Many balls are said to be made of "greenstone", but this is a general term for all varieties of dark, greenish igneous rocks, including diorites, serpentinite, and altered basalts.
+Many balls are said to be made of "greenstone", a general term for all varieties of dark, greenish igneous rocks, including diorites, serpentinite, and altered basalts.
 Including Old Red Sandstone, 43 are sandstone, 26 greenstone, 12 quartzite, and 9 were serpentinite; these had been carved.
 Some were made of gabbro – a difficult material to carve.
 Round and oval natural shaped sandstones are sometimes found.

 Examples made from hornblende gneiss and granitic gneiss were noted, both very difficult stone to work.
-Granitic rocks were also used and the famous Towie example may be serpentinised picrite.
+Granitic rocks were also used; and the famous Towie example from Aberdeenshire may be serpentinised picrite.
 The highly ornamented examples were mainly made of sandstone or serpentine.
 A significant number have not as yet been fully inspected or tested to ascertain their composition.